 Clark Nexsen is an Equal Opportunity Employer.
 Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, age, national origin, sexual orientation, gender identity, disability, or protected veteran status.
 AAP.
 Drug-free workplace.
 E-verify.
 Applicants must be legally authorized to work for Clark Nexsen Inc. without employer sponsorship.
 We do not typically sponsor H-1B or any other work visa petitions.

-We seek to hire a Transportation Engineer PE in our Richmond, VA office who will be responsible for performing and directing Transportation engineering duties on multi-discipline design projects of moderate to large scope, and projects that involve only Transportation engineering.
+We seek to hire a Transportation Engineer in our Virginia Beach, VA; Richmond, VA; or Vienna, VA offices who will be responsible for performing and directing Transportation engineering duties on multi-discipline design projects of moderate to large scope, and projects that involve only Transportation engineering.